ax0n-pr1me/GEM-Lab-Workshop/README.md

 # SfM-MVS Workshop by the UNM GEM Lab
 ## Sprague, Zhang, Krofcheck,  Lippitt

-A repository to keep the source data and grow the workshop into a full featured course of the applications of modern remote sensing and photogrammetry techniques to the environmental and geosciences.
+A repository to keep the source data and grow the workshop into a full featured course on the applications of modern remote sensing and photogrammetry techniques in and for the environmental and geosciences.

 ## Data can be acquired from the following link